JPEscobari/AI-Tokenizer/server/prompt.md

 # 4. Ambiguity:
 - If you're unsure how to parse a word, use the context on the text to make an informed decision.
-- If a text is written in two or more languages, determine the most used language and return the information in the "detected_language" property.
+- If a text is written in two or more languages, determine the most used language.
+Return this value in the "detected_language" property.
+- If the text is made of only numbers, symbols, an unkwnown language or the text is incompatible with the task, return [{detected_language: "Unable to determine"}].

 # 5. Strict Rules
 Follow these strict rules: